Updated: May 10, 2020

 - For longer tanks you’d need to get more than one and occasionally check on the timer synchronization

-3. Current USA Orbit Marine LED – Best for Shallow and Colorful Mixed Nano Reefs
+3. Current USA Orbit Marine LED – Excellent Spectrum For Mixed Reefs in Nano Tanks

 The Current USA’s classic Orbit Marine LED lights, mostly recommended for nano reefs, can turn you into a fan of the brand for life.